Does Turmeric Help Repair Skin Barrier? Science Explained

 How Your Skin Barrier Works

 Your skin barrier is the outermost layer of skin.
 It consists of dead skin cells held together by fats—mainly ceramides, cholesterol, and fatty acids.
-Think of it as a brick wall: cells are bricks, fats are mortar.

-A healthy barrier keeps moisture in and irritants out.
-When damaged, moisture escapes and irritants get in more easily.
+When damaged, moisture escapes and irritants enter easily.
 This causes dryness, sensitivity, and redness.
+Barrier damage can worsen conditions like eczema and rosacea.

 The Science: How Curcumin Supports Barrier Repair